dafny-lang/dafny/Source/DafnyStandardLibraries/src/DafnyStdLibs/EnableNonLinearArithmetic/JSON/JSON.md

 - [`Lexers.dfy`](Utils/Lexers.dfy) contains a state machine that recognizes quoted strings and skips over backslash-escaped quotes.
 State-machine-based lexers are used in `Cursors.dfy` to skip over complex constructs (like quoted strings), though in practice the low-level parser uses a custom function-by-method to speed up this specific case.

-- [`Vectors.dfy`](Utils/Vectors.dfy) implements resizable arrays (the C++ standard library calls them vectors).
-This module is reasonably close to being generally useful, but the way it tracks references needs to be revised if it if to be used for storing reference types.
-It would also be good to generalize the index type that it uses (at the moment, it only accepts `int32` indices).

-- [`Str.dfy`](Utils/Str.dfy) implements functions to convert between (big-endian) strings and numbers.
-This module shares similarities with [LittleEndianNat.dfy](./Collections/LittleEndianNat.dfy) (except for the digit order), although `LittleEndianNat.dfy` makes the base a module parameter instead of a function argument.

 - [`Parsers.dfy`](Utils/Parsers.dfy) has definitions of well-formedness for parsers (stating that they must consume part of their input).
 This file would have to be significantly expanded to create a composable library of parsing combinators to be useful as part of the main library.

 ## Caveats